ScilifelabDataCentre/pathogens-portal/README.md

 ## Credits

-The website was built and is maintained by [Lygature](https://www.lygature.org/).
-We are grateful to many collaborators, both from the Data Centre and elsewhere, for their contributions.
+The website was built by [Lygature](https://www.lygature.org/) and is maintained by [Health-RI](https://www.health-ri.nl/).
+We are grateful to many collaborators for their contributions.

-The primary contributors have been:
+The primary contributor for the Dutch COVID-19 Data Portal has been:

 - [@rnavest](https://github.com/rnavest)